 Find a Workout Plan That Fits Your Lifestyle

 Finding a workout plan or fitness routine that is compatible with your lifestyle is crucial.

 Choose to do hard work but make it easy on yourself.

 If you have to drive an hour and a half to the training facility you want and you want to do it five days a week, make sure that you can maintain that.
-Otherwise, try to find a great gym near you.
+Otherwise, try to find a great gym near you or invest in a home gym.
 If you are into jogging and you live in northern Canada, you might want to invest in a treadmill for harsh times of winter.
 These are extreme examples, but the easier you can make your workout program fit your specific situation, the greater chance you have of committing to it .

 Additionally, I want you to pick some thing you enjoy.
 This should be good for you in the short term and long term.
 If lifting gives you a little post workout high, embrace that and do it.

 One summer when I was 19, I got an intense runner’s high after a specific jog I would do.
 It was a route that covered about 2 miles and included running stadium bleachers.
 I loved it and I looked forward to it.
 I sometimes feel a little giddy after lifting weights also.

 Some people feel like a million bucks post yoga or Pilates.
 Some people don’t get runner’s high, but just feel accomplished and proud that they checked their physical investment off for the day.
 Find what makes you happy and work that into your program.